marienvo/.dotfiles/README.md

     - vim-airline/vim-airline
     - vim-airline/vim-airline-themes
     - junegunn/vim-plug
+- Taskwarrior
-- Taskwarrior (sync certificates are saved on MEGAsync)
+    - sync certificates are saved on MEGAsync (along with one way backup from work laptop)
 - Shell Clock (GNOME extension)